Antidote1911/arsenic/README.rst

 It provides the highest level of security and privacy, because all files, including any temporary files that Windows and applications create on the system partition (typically, without your knowledge or consent), hibernation files, swap files, etc., are always permanently encrypted (even when power supply is suddenly interrupted).
 Windows also records large amounts of potentially sensitive data, such as the names and locations of files you open, applications you run, etc. All such log files and registry entries are always permanently encrypted as well.

 **But don't forget:** Full drive encryption don't protect againt a malware infection like a keylogger !
-Use a robust open source operating system like Linux distribution with full disk encryption.
+Use a robust open source operating system like **Linux distribution with full disk encryption**.
+Never, never trust a proprietary OS or security software !!!